sam-maverick/messageme/README.md

 WIFI_IFACE=wlan0
 INTERNET_IFACE=eth0
 SSID=LabWifi
-PASSPHRASE=putsomepasswordhere
+PASSPHRASE=changeme
 ```

+Note that the virtual interface ap0 is created, which links to the wlan0 physical interface.
+Assign an IP address to ap0, within a new subnet (we used 192.168.12.1/24 in our environment).

-To start the access point, run:
+To start the Access Point, run:

 ```
 systemctl start create_ap